 Why is Customer Communication Management Important?

-The world of customer communications has undergone a rapid transformation with a burst of new customer communication channels.
+The world of customer communications and customer advocacy has undergone a rapid transformation with a burst of new customer communication channels.
 This has led to changed customer expectations based on service levels from companies like Amazon and Apple.
-Industries like healthcare and financial services have been particularly hard hit with changing regulations, competition from smaller, technology players and customers who prioritize customer experience above all else.
+Industries like healthcare and financial services have been particularly hard hit with changing regulations, competition from smaller, technology partners and customers who prioritize customer experience above all else.

 Customer Communication Management is more important today than ever.
 Customers want an omnichannel experience that is seamless regardless of channels and takes their preferences into account.
 This often means a combination of both print and digital channels.